 - Want to check out another Christmas tree square design?
 If so, take a look at this puff stitch Christmas tree square.

 - Want more ideas, and free patterns, for Christmas?
-If so, you’re invited to check out this page of Christmas crochet and knitting patterns.
+If so, you’re invited to check out this page of Christmas crafts.